uros76/Controllino-with-Homeassistant/cloning.md

 - Let hotspot work at least 10mins after first boot

-- Open hotspot dasboard and contact me on Discord private message for password.
+- Open hotspot dashboard and contact me on Discord private message for password.
 You can change it once logged in

 I have edited multiple files with your hotspot details.
 Your controllino should boot up and work just fine.
 Image is created from my controllino in July which had 2022.07.14.0 miner and 1.3.7 dashboard version.